-1. Review and suggestion of amendments to the study design, including: study objectives; field sampling plan; data collection methods; sample handling and preparation; and sample and data analysis.

-- 2. Review and provision of technical recommendations in response to quarterly progress reports (e.g., amendments to study design based on preliminary results). - 3.
+- 1. Review and suggestion of amendments to the study design, including: study objectives; field sampling plan; data collection methods; sample handling and preparation; and sample and data analysis. - 2.
+Review and provision of technical recommendations in response to quarterly progress reports (e.g., amendments to study design based on preliminary results). - 3.
 Review and provision of technical recommendations on the journal article(s) and final study report.

 III.
-Eligibility Information
+ELIGIBILITY INFORMATION

-A. Eligible Applicants
+A. Eligible Applicants.

-- 1. Academic and non-profit institutions located in the United States, state and units of local government and federally recognized Native American tribes are eligible under all existing authorizations.
+1. Academic and non-profit institutions located in the United States, state and units of local government and federally recognized Native American tribes are eligible under all existing authorizations.
 For-profit firms also are eligible; however, they are not allowed to earn a profit from the grant.
 Applications to supplement existing projects are eligible to compete with applications for new awards.
 Neither Federal agencies nor individuals are eligible to submit applications.
-The 2011 General Section identifies threshold requirements that must be met for an organization to receive an award. - 2.
-If your organization received an award under the FY2010 Healthy Homes Technical Studies Grant Program cycle, you are not eligible to apply, unless you apply with a different Principal Investigator.
-This does not apply to the Lead Technical Studies Grant Program.

-B. Cost Sharing or Matching
+The 2012 General Section identifies threshold requirements that must be met for an organization to receive an award.

+- 2. If your organization received an award under the FY2011 Healthy Homes Technical Studies Grant Program cycle, you are not eligible to apply, unless you apply with a different Principal Investigator. - B. Cost Sharing or Matching.
 Cost sharing or matching is not required.
 In rating your application, however, you will receive a higher score under Rating Factor 4 if you provide evidence of significant resource leveraging.

-C. Other
+C. Other:

-1. Eligible Activities
+1. Eligible Activities.